JDC Archives partners with Google Cultural Institute

 Google Arts & Culture can also be downloaded as an app on your handheld device.
 Make sure to download it, so that you can explore JDC Archives on the go!

-Below, please see one of three excerpted films featured in the exhibit.
+Above, please see one of three excerpted films featured in the exhibit.
 A promotional sound-moving picture, “A Tale of Two Worlds” (1941), addresses JDC’s response to the Nazi advance.